-In addition we also hold regular parent briefing sessions and/or workshops to update parents on what and how we teach the children and advise how they can help.
-For example; Reading with your child (Foundation parents), Fine motor skills workshop (Foundation parents) KS1 practical maths afternoon, Bring a parent to school morning, Parent and Child Mathematics club.
+In addition, we also hold regular parent briefing sessions and/or workshops to update parents on what and how we teach the children and advise how they can help.
+For example; Reading with your child (Foundation parents), Fine motor skills workshop (Foundation parents), Bring a parent to school morning.